hdShang/arxiv-daily/docs/eess-SY/2025-12-18/papers/251216497v1-from-liability-to-asset-a-three-mode-grid-forming-control-framework-.md

 ---
 layout: default
-title: From Liability to Asset: A Three-Mode Grid-Forming Control Framework for Centralized Data Center UPS Systems
+title: "From Liability to Asset: A Three-Mode Grid-Forming Control Framework for Centralized Data Center UPS Systems"
 ---

 # From Liability to Asset: A Three-Mode Grid-Forming Control Framework for Centralized Data Center UPS Systems